-The Company operates in Canada, Colombia, Philippines, Argentina and Australia and it is therefore exposed to foreign exchange risk arising from transactions denominated in a foreign currency.
+The Company operates in Canada, Colombia, the Philippines, Argentina and Australia and it is therefore exposed to foreign exchange risk arising from transactions denominated in a foreign currency.

-The Company's cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities are denominated in several currencies (mainly Canadian Dollars, US Dollars, Australian Dollars, Argentinean Peso, Philippine Peso and Colombian Pesos) and are therefore subject to fluctuation against the Canadian Dollar
+The Company's cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities are denominated in several currencies (mainly Canadian Dollars, US Dollars, Australian Dollars, Argentinean Peso, Colombian Peso and Philippine Pesos) and are therefore subject to fluctuation against the Canadian Dollar.
+Such foreign currency balances, which are held in the Company's Australian, Argentine, Colombian and Philippine subsidiaries, are subject to fluctuations against the Australian Dollar, Argentine Peso, Colombian Peso, and Philippine Peso respectively.

-The Company had the following balances in foreign currency as at November 30, 2012 and February 29, 2012:
+The Canadian parent company had the following balances in foreign currency as at February 28, 2013 and February 29, 2012: